tatankam/eventmap/Readme.md

 The first time you have to:
 docker compose up -d

+To be sure, if you did some build, do this: docker compose build --no-cache and after do this: docker compose up -d

 Next you use (it is good even if yoi modify docker compose file) docker compose stop docker compose start